0xsyr0/dittobytes/README.md

     <summary>Requirements to compile on your host (difficulty: <strong>advanced</strong>)</summary>
     <hr>
     <p>
-        You can <a href="#4-compiling">compile</a> <code>./code/beacon.c</code> on your host as well.
+        You can <a href="#4-compiling">compile</a> <code>./code/beacon.c</code> on your Linux host as well.
 However, as you would need to build a custom version of <a href="https://github.com/tijme/forked-dittobytes-llvm-project/tree/release/18.x">LLVM</a> from source, quite some memory and disk space is required.
 The build takes around 2.5 hours.
 I got it to work with the following resources.
         <ul>
             <li>CPU cores: <code>8</code>.</li>
             <li>Memory: <code>10 GB</code>.</li>